andyrohdev/spotify-profile-overview/README.md

 # spotify-profile-overview
-Spotify Profile Overview App to View Personalized Information about your Account!
+Spotify Profile Overview App to View Personalized Information and Listening Statistics about your Account!